luisarizmendi/rhem-demo/docs/04-demo-script.md

 4. **Review device compliance**
    - Go to ACM `Governance` menu.
 In the the `Policies` tab you can check that the configuration have been applied to the device.

-   - SSH to the device.

-   - Check changes in the `watch` command output, after some time you will see two new applications.
+   - Check changes in the `watch` command output that you run before.
+After some time you will see two new applications.
 One will be `hello` and the other will depend on your `function` label, it could be either `pos` or `infra`.
-   - Run this command in the VM to get the routes to the new APPs: `oc get route -A`

 5. **Review deployed APPs**
+   - Run this command in the device to get the routes to the new APPs: `oc get route -A`
    - Open the URL for the `hello` APP.
 You will see a message that will depend on the labels `site` and `function` that you configured in your cluster.
    - Open the URL for the `pos` or `infra` APP